6 Harvest Alternatives (Free & Paid) for 2026

 My Hours Logo

-1. My Hours: Best for precise timesheets
+1. My Hours: Best for compliance-friendly timesheets

 Available on: Desktop, browser extension, iOS & Android